Chem2527/zbk/README.md

-## Section 1: Cloud Infrastructure and Environment Setup Guide
+## Section 1: Cloud Infrastructure and Environment Setup for ZBK-966

 This section outlines how to create the necessary Azure telemetry resources, copy the required connection strings, and establish local and automated CI/CD environment files to connect the application.